Generalization Error Bounds for Learning under Censored Feedback: Conclusion, Limitations and Future Work

 We studied generalization error bounds for classification models learned from non-IID data collected under censored feedback.
 We presented two generalizations of the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality, which characterizes the gap between empirical and theoretical CDFs given \emph{IID} data, to problems with \emph{non-IID} data due to censored feedback without exploration (Theorem~\ref{thm:two_subdomains}) and with exploration (Theorem~\ref{thm:three_subdomains}), and connected these bounds to generalization error guarantees of the learned model (Theorem~\ref{thm:error}).
 Our findings establish the extent to which a decision maker should be concerned about censored feedback's impact on the learned model's performance guarantees, and show that a minimum level of exploration is needed to alleviate it.
+Additionally, we analyze the bounds under the \emph{ex-ante analysis} setting in Section~\ref{sec:full_random} and show that it can yield tighter bounds compared to the \emph{ex-post analysis} case.

+\textbf{Distribution-dependent bounds.} As discussed in Section~\ref{sec:full_random}, a key limitation in the \emph{ex-ante analysis} case is the need to know the label distribution to derive the prior probability $\mathbb{P}(\theta)$.
+While empirical estimation of $\theta$ may be feasible in practice, our generalization error bounds—derived from CDF error bounds—still inherently rely on the label distributions.
+An alternative approach would be to develop error bounds based on distribution-free complexity measures (e.g., VC dimension, Rademacher complexity, etc.), leveraging the richness of the hypothesis class.
+This remains a potential direction for future work.

-For future work, we are interested in strengthening our bounds by allowing the model ($\theta$) to be adaptively updated as new samples are collected; as noted in Section~\ref{sec:numerical}, this could help further strengthen our error bounds.
-Generalization error bounds under a combination of censored feedback and domain adaptation are also worth exploring, wherein the initial training data distribution differs from the target domain distribution. {Finally, we have provided extensions of the DKW inequality, which strengthens the VC inequality when data is real-valued, under censored feedback; providing similar extensions of the VC inequality for \emph{multi-dimensional data} could be an interesting direction of future work.
+\textbf{Other future work.} For future work, we are also interested in strengthening our bounds by allowing the model ($\theta$) to be adaptively updated as new samples are collected; as noted in Section~\ref{sec:numerical}, this could help further strengthen our error bounds.
+Generalization error bounds under a combination of censored feedback and domain adaptation are also worth exploring, wherein the initial training data distribution differs from the target domain distribution.
+Finally, we have provided extensions of the DKW inequality, which strengthens the VC inequality when data is real-valued, under censored feedback; providing similar extensions of the VC inequality for \emph{multi-dimensional data} could be an interesting direction of future work.
 We discuss some initial findings and potential challenges of this extension below.